mriale/PyDPainter/docs/tools/src/toolbox.md

 Press the `SHIFT` key for a horizontal or vertical line constraint.

-Press the `CTRL` key to slow down the Airbrush flow rate.
+Press the `CTRL` key to slow down the Airbrush flow rate. _Warning: This legacy keyboard shortcut can be overridden by the CTRL Pick Override Prefs._

 ## Rectangle tool